RedisLabs/redislabs-docs/content/rc/api/how-to/update-databases.md

 }
 ```

-* The `replicaOf` array contains one or more URIs with the format: `redis://user:password@host:port`
+- The `replicaOf` array contains one or more URIs with the format: `redis://user:password@host:port`
-* If the URI provided is a Redis Labs Cloud instance, only host and port should be provided (exmaple: `["redis://endpoint1:6379', "redis://endpoint2:6380"]`)
+- If the URI provided is a Redis Labs Cloud instance, only provide the host and port (example: `["redis://endpoint1:6379', "redis://endpoint2:6380"]`)

 {{< warning >}}
-If a source database is already defined for a specific database, and the goal is to add an additional source database, both source databases URIs (existing source and new additional source) must be included in the database updates JSON request.
+If a source database is already defined for a specific database, and the goal is to add an additional source database, the source databases URI for the existing source must be included in the database updates JSON request.
 {{< /warning >}}

 #### Remove a source database

-You can remove a source database from the `replicaOf` list by simply issuing an update database JSON request that does not include the specific source database URI.
+To remove a source database from the `replicaOf` list, submit a JSON request that does not include the specific source database URI.

 ##### Example:

-* Given a database that has two defined source databases:
+Given a database that has two defined source databases:

 ```json
 {